May 2019 (Last updated in September 2019)

 Did you know that in just 15 minutes by car from the bustling shops on Orchard Road, you can be surrounded by wild jungle?

 On our vacation in Singapore, we were really enjoying wandering around the lively streets full of people chatting, haggling, and snapping photos.
 However, we also craved some close contact with the local nature, a way to get away from the bustle of the city for a while.
 This turned out to be much easier to do than we had thought — a midday hike through MacRitchie Reservoir Park and Windsor Nature Park gave us the feeling of being in an alternate world where the architecture is made of lush greenery and the inhabitants are monkeys, lizards, turtles, squirrels and birds.

 Within just a few minutes of walking from the main entrance of the reservoir, we were submerged in the jungle.
 The traffic noise quickly faded away and suddenly the only sounds around us were the chirping of birds.
 Well, that and the voices of a few fellow hikers.

 In the first part of our walk, we followed the MacRitchie Nature Trail and didn’t see too much wildlife, but the relaxing ambiance made up for that.
 Turning into the Windsor Nature Park after around an hour made for a totally different experience.
-The Squirrel Trail lived up to its name with squirrels just about everywhere.
+The Squirrel Trail fully lived up to its name with squirrels just about everywhere.

-First, we walked the MacRitchie Nature Trail until turning right onto the Drongo Trail in the Windsor Nature Park.
+First, we walked the MacRitchie Nature Trail until turning right onto the Drongo Trail in Windsor Nature Park.
 From there we followed the Drongo Trail and Squirrel Trail before exiting the park at Venus Drive.